Attention-based Quantum Tomography

-There has been a growing interest in using machine learning tools, such as deep neural networks, to overcome the curse of dimensionality through generative modeling \cite{torlai2018neural, carrasquilla2019reconstructing, carrasquilla2019transformer}.
+Recently, there has been a rapidly growing interest in using machine learning tools, such as deep neural networks, for quantum state reconstruction through generative modeling \cite{torlai2018neural, carrasquilla2019reconstructing, carrasquilla2019transformer}.
 The foundation for this approach was laid in Ref~\cite{carleo2017solving}, which trained a restricted Boltzmann machine to represent complex quantum many-body states without requiring exponentially many parameters or memory size.
-However, the expressibility of restricted Boltzmann machines and scalability of training is typically restricted to pure, positive quantum states~\cite{carleo2017solving, bernien2017rydberg, torlai2018neural, torlai2019, devlugt2020}, and small mixed states~\cite{Torlai2018Latent}, which limits their applicability at the scale of modern noisy quantum computers.
+However, the expressibility of restricted Boltzmann machines and scalability of training is typically restricted to pure, positive quantum states~\cite{carleo2017solving, bernien2017rydberg, torlai2018neural, torlai2019, devlugt2020}, single quantum oscillators \cite{tiunov2020}, and small mixed states~\cite{Torlai2018Latent}, which limits their applicability at the scale of modern noisy quantum computers.
 In contrast, Ref.~\cite{carrasquilla2019reconstructing} demonstrated, using a recurrent neural network (RNN), that generative neural network models trained on informationally complete positive operator-valued measurements (IC-POVM) may be capable of providing a classical description of a noisy quantum many-body state.
-However, RNN-based tomography has so far only been demonstrated on classically simulated data, and despite promising indications, its ability to reconstruct a full density matrix has not been demonstrated even in simulation.
+(See Supplement ``Informationally complete positive operator-valued measurements'' for a brief introduction to the POVM formalism and a discussion of the POVM employed in this work) However, RNN-based tomography has so far only been demonstrated on classically simulated data, and despite promising indications, its ability to reconstruct a full density matrix has not been demonstrated even in simulation.